Completely removing Wispr Flow from your device

 After completing these steps, Wispr Flow is fully removed.
 Reinstalling will start fresh with no previous settings or data.

-Note: Permission entries persist even after the app is deleted.
+Note: Permission entries can persist even after the app is deleted.
 This is expected macOS behavior.

 Windows